VerKnowSys/krecik/README.md

 ## Requirements:

-    `Curl-lib` software bundle (`/Software/Curl-lib`), built with Sofin (with all useful features enabled by default which are NOT enabled in 99% of prebuilt Curl versions from ports, fink, brew, rpm or apt builds).
+    `Curl_lib` software bundle (`/Software/Curl_lib`), built with Sofin (with all useful features enabled by default which are NOT enabled in 99% of prebuilt Curl versions from ports, fink, brew, rpm or apt builds).

 ## Features: